3noix/MyMFD/README.md

 You can download vJoy [here](http://vjoystick.sourceforge.net/site/index.php/download-a-install/download).

+## Remark

+This project was very quickly done by extracting a small part of the bigger [UJPS](https://github.com/3noix/UJPS) project.
+If you want to use your custom web GUI in conjunction with your joysticks, I suggest you to take a look at UJPS.

 ## Build the project

 <b>Building the project is not needed to use it: the simpler way is to use the last provided binary release.</b> If you really want to build it, you will need to: